How to cook a goose

 How to buy the best

-2. Frozen goose is available all year round.
-Fresh British specimens are generally superior and are in season from the end of September up until January.
+2. Frozen goose is available all year round, though fresh British specimens are generally superior and are in season from the end of September until January.

 How to prepare a whole goose

-3. The neck and gizzards make great stock for gravy and the liver can be used to make pâté, or pan-fried and enjoyed on toast.
+3. The neck and gizzards make great stock for gravy and the liver can be used to make pâté or pan-fried and enjoyed on toast.

 How to roast a goose

 Unlike turkey and chicken, which should be roasted until the meat is an opaque white, goose can be served slightly pink.
-However, the legs need cooking a lot longer than the breast so keep the temperature low.
+However, the legs need cooking for a lot longer than the breast, so keep the temperature low.
 Although the breast meat will be well done by the time the legs are cooked through, the layer of fat will ensure that it’s nicely basted and won’t dry out.

 Raymond Blanc says, 'In my opinion, it is impossible to roast a whole goose and end up with the legs and breast cooked perfectly – by the time the legs are tender, the breast is overdone.
-My solution is to take the legs off and slow-cook them, then quick-roast the breast on top so it’s still nice and pink.'
+My solution is to take the legs off and slow cook them, then quick-roast the breast on top so it’s still nice and pink.'

-How to carve and serve
+How to carve goose

 3. Removing the wishbone when preparing the goose will also make it easier to serve – you can ask your butcher to do this for you.

 How to store leftover goose meat

-Cold leftover goose that is wrapped in tinfoil or popped in an airtight container can be kept in the fridge for up to 4 days or in the freezer for 3 months.
-Leftover breast meat is ideal eaten cold, as it can become dry if reheated.
-Brown meat is delicious reheated in a sauce or leftover gravy.
+1. Cold leftover goose can be wrapped in tinfoil or popped in an airtight container and kept in the fridge for up to four days or in the freezer for three months.

 How to serve goose

-Seasonally and traditionally the rich meat of goose pairs well with apples, so try serving with a classic Bramley apple sauce or using cider in the gravy.
+Seasonally and traditionally, the rich meat of goose pairs well with apples.
+Try serving with a classic Bramley apple sauce or using cider in the gravy.